Logan County, OK - Oil & Gas Discussion archives

 My last question.

 Now, you have a lease on 2 farms but they are east and west of each other in the section.
-You get an exception on spacing for 320 A, so you drill.
+You get an exception on spacing for 320 acres, so you drill.
 The well is drilled from the west property (160) to the east property (160).
 I have been told that only a few sands could produce in this kind of a well.
-Yet I see 4 wells in 1 pad, I assume they are going 4 different direction.
+Yet I see 4 wells in 1 pad, I assume they are going 4 different directions.

 sw 1/4

-permit but no spud on 7-17n-3w
+Permit but no spud on 7-17N-3W.

 ronald here is one for you